 Back then a room would cost you 13 rupees a night or 20 rupees full board – what a dream!

-The Taj Mahal Palace is based in Colaba which is by the Front Bay harbour.
+The Taj Mahal Palace hotel in Mumbai is based in Colaba which is by the Front Bay harbour.
 If you’re heading here from the airport you can easily get a pre-paid taxi to your location which is around 700 rupees.
 This includes the toll bridge cost.

 You’ll drive in and see magnificent views of the ocean drive as you head into the south of the city.